Table of contents

 - Availability During Meal Periods

-When an Employee is required by the Employer to remain readily available for duty during her meal period, she shall be paid for the meal period at her basic rate of pay unless she is permitted to take compensating time off for the full meal period at a later time in the shift.
+When an Employee is required by the Employer to remain readily available for duty during their meal period, they shall be paid for the meal period at their basic rate of pay unless they are permitted to take compensating time off for the full meal period at a later time in the shift.
 Such paid meal period shall not be included in the calculation of regular hours of work. - Working During Meal and Rest Periods

-If an Employee is required to work or is recalled to duty during her meal period or rest period, compensating time off for the full meal period or rest period shall be provided later in the shift, or she shall receive pay for the full meal period or rest period in accordance with the following:- for a rest period, she shall be paid at the applicable overtime rate instead of her basic rate of pay;
+If an Employee is required to work or is recalled to duty during their meal period or rest period, compensating time off for the full meal period or rest period shall be provided later in the shift, or they shall receive pay for the full meal period or rest period in accordance with the following:- for a rest period, they shall be paid at the applicable overtime rate instead of their basic rate of pay;

-- for a meal period that she is not required to be readily available pursuant to Article 10.02(b), she shall be paid at the applicable overtime rate;
+- for a meal period that they are not required to be readily available pursuant to Article 10.02(b), they shall be paid at the applicable overtime rate;

-- for a meal period that she is required to be readily available pursuant to Article 10.02(b), she shall be paid the applicable overtime rate instead of her basic rate of pay.
+- for a meal period that they are required to be readily available pursuant to Article 10.02(b), they shall be paid the applicable overtime rate instead of their basic rate of pay.

 - Subject to Article 10.02, hours of work shall be consecutive.